mhafiz87/windows-10-config/README.md

 ### **Registry Edit Via CLI**

-- Copy these code and run it in powershell
+- Copy these code and run it in powershell in administrator mode.

     ```powershell
     # Add new PSDrive